-Australians Apologize For Super Bowl Wine Ad: Yellow Tail Ad Seen As Humiliating
+Super Bowl Wine Ad Humiliates Australians: Yellow Tail Peeves Folks Down Under

 Australians are taking to the social media sites to apologize for an insipid Super Bowl Ad that some say did more harm than Trump’s phone call with their country’s leader.
 It was the Super Bowl ad selling Yellow Tail Wine, which is an Australian product.
 Despite the ad rating Yellow Tail as a great wine, some of the Aussies across the social media sites claim that it tastes like “cat piss,” so they won’t drink it.

-Apparently most of the folks who sent out the apologies for the Yellow Tail Wine ad did so without realizing it was a company from the United States that was behind that advertising.
+Apparently, most of the folks who sent out the apologies for the Yellow Tail Wine ad did so without realizing it was a company from the United States that was behind that advertising.
 The company is an advertising agency called the Burns Group.

 Mashable writes that Yellow Tail has managed to do something that the ones who came before them weren’t able to do.
-Yes, Yellow Tail did it, but not the Outback Steak House or Fosters Beer, which are both Australian based.
+Yes, Yellow Tail did it, but not the Outback Steak House or Fosters Beer, which are both Australian themed.
 So what did they do that others could not?

 That would be “embarrass the hell out of actual Australians.”
 They also did this in record time, as it only took 30-seconds.
 This was just long enough for their Super Bowl ad to run.